 Anyway, Shepard has two romance options per gender: FemSheps can choose Kaidan or Liara, MaleSheps can choose Ashley or Liara.
 Before you ask, no, a threesome is not an option: Shepard can try, but the human partner will refuse (Liara, however, doesn’t seem to mind…).
 This isn’t Jade Empire, folks.
 In Kaidan and Ashley’s case, their interest will be hinted at early on, but Shepard can only start building the romance properly once the Normandy leaves the Citadel after her/his Spectre induction.
 In Liara’s case, she’ll clearly express her interest during her second conversation on board of the ship.
 Most of the time, it’s pretty obvious what Shepard has to say to get into each character’s pants good graces, and there are certain cues to indicate that s/he’s on the right track.
-What’s less obvious, however, is how to let them down easy – particularly Liara – if your Shepard is not interested or would prefer to wait for one of the romance options in ME2 or 3.
+What’s less obvious, however, is how to let them down easy – particularly Liara – if your Shepard is not interested and/or would prefer to wait for one of the romance options in ME2 or 3.
 This has caused some discontent among fans, who have found their Shepards ‘ninjamanced’ because they didn’t pick the right responses.
 So, without further ado…

 Ashley: Where Kaidan is all caution and restraint, Ashley is feisty, cocky and stubborn.
 She also feels much less like a checklist of everything men could want, for which I am grateful, even if I’m not a fan of hers.
 She feels like she has real flaws, rather than flaws-that-are-actually-qualities (c.f. her inexplicable distrust of aliens).
-Due to her difficult history, she has learned to push her limits and to rely only on herself, and she’s also mindful of the ‘no fraternisation’ rule, so she will be slightly diffident with Shepard at the beginning, despite her gratitude.
+Due to her difficult history, she has learned to push her limits and to rely only on herself She’s also mindful of the ‘no fraternisation’ rule, so she will be slightly diffident with Shepard at the beginning, despite her gratitude.
 She does have a sensitive side, however, as her stories of her family and her (misguided) love for poetry show.
 Conversations with her are a mix of teasing and bickering, due to her touchiness about her self-worth.
 But showing her that she’s welcome and appreciated gets her to open up.
 Again, there’s nothing wrong with the relationship per se, and Ashley is certainly a more colourful character than Kaidan, but, once again, ME2 is brimming with even more colourful options, and, unfortunately, her romance in ME3 suffers from cut content.
 Still, if your Shepard likes his girls tough and independent with a touch of softness and a dash of spice, then she might just be the one for him.
 The cue that Shepard is on the romance track is that she will call him “Skipper” when conversations end (i.e. it’s the last word she’ll say).
 Otherwise, it’ll be “Commander”.
 Mind you, she will also call Shepard “Skipper” during conversations, but that happens for both genders and is unrelated to romance.
-Moreover, should Shepard want to turn her down, there’s a legitimate reason for doing so early on without him sounding like a total arse.
+Moreover, should Shepard want to turn her down, there’s a legitimate reason for doing so early on (Ashley questions his authority) without him sounding like a total arse.